Jace Peterson Preview, Player Props: Diamondbacks vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies' 5.66 team ERA ranks last across all MLB pitching staffs.
+- The Rockies have a 5.62 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (200 total, 1.5 per game).
+- The Rockies surrender the second-most home runs in baseball (200 total, 1.4 per game).

-- Lambert (3-5) gets the starting nod for the Rockies in his 10th start of the season.
-He has a 4.95 ERA in 76 1/3 innings pitched, with 64 strikeouts.
+- Flexen makes the start for the Rockies, his 12th of the season.
+He is 1-6 with a 6.89 ERA and 57 strikeouts in 78 1/3 innings pitched.

-- In his last time out on Wednesday against the Atlanta Braves, the righty threw five innings, giving up three earned runs while surrendering nine hits.
+- The righty's last appearance was on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering four earned runs while giving up seven hits.

-- The 26-year-old has a 4.95 ERA and 7.5 strikeouts per nine innings across 23 games this season, while allowing a batting average of .268 to his opponents.
+- The 29-year-old has an ERA of 6.89, with 6.5 strikeouts per nine innings, in 24 games this season.
+Opponents have a .320 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.